daniel-dpq/TangleDiff/README.md

 hyperparameter that controls the strength of the guidance toward the conditional signal in classifer free guidance.
 1 for unconditional generation.
 * `sample.out_dir/` - path to save.

-We provide some script examples to run unconditional, length-specified, binding-energy-specified sampling in `./sample.sh`
+We provide some script examples to run unconditional, length-specified, binding-energy-specified sampling in `./sample.sh`.
+Some example outputs are also provided in `examples`.